girishsj11/Selenium_Programs_with_Python/README.md

    - driver.close :

-         only the window that has focus is closed
+         only the window that has focus is closed or in a simple words it will closes the parent web window.

    - driver.quit :